cognee.recall(), while the lower-level cognee.search() API remains available when you need direct retriever control.

 -

-datasets(Optional[Union[list[str], str]]): Limit search to dataset names you already know. -
+datasets(Optional[Union[list[str], str]]): Limit search to specific dataset names. -

-dataset_ids(Optional[Union[list[UUID], UUID]]): Same asdatasets, but with explicit UUIDs when names collide. -
+dataset_ids(Optional[Union[list[UUID], UUID]]): Same asdatasets, using UUIDs instead of names. -

-user(Optional[User]): Provide a user object when running multi-tenant flows or background jobs.WhenENABLE_BACKEND_ACCESS_CONTROL=true:-
+user(Optional[User]): The user to run the search as.
+Required for multi-tenant flows or background jobs.WhenENABLE_BACKEND_ACCESS_CONTROL=true:-

 Result shape: Searches run only on datasets the user can access.
 Results are returned as a list of per-dataset objects (